Pushing the limits of self-supervised ResNets: Can we outperform supervised learning without labels on ImageNet?

 \subsection{Robustness and OOD generalization}

-We evaluate the robustness and out-of-distribution (OOD) generalization of \alpharelic{} representations on a wide variety of datasets.
-To evaluate the robustness of \alpharelic{} we use ImageNetV2 \cite{recht2019imagenet} and ImageNet-C \cite{hendrycks2019benchmarking} datasets.
-For evaluating OOD generalization, we use ImageNet-R \cite{hendrycks2021many}, ImageNet-Sketch \cite{wang2019learning} and ObjectNet \cite{barbu2019objectnet}.
-On all datasets, we evaluate the representations from a standard ResNet50 encoder under a linear evaluation protocol akin to \ref{sec:results:linear}, i.e.\ we train a linear classifier on top of the frozen representation using the labelled ImageNet training set; the test evaluation is performed zero-shot, i.e no training is done on the above datasets. \alpharelic{} learns more robust representations and outperforms both the supervised baseline and the competing self-supervised methods on ImageNetV2 and ImageNet-C. Also, \alpharelic{} learns representations that outperform competing self-supervised methods while being on par with supervised performance in terms of OOD generalization.
-For a detailed explanation of the datasets and a full breakdown of the results see the supplementary material.
+We evaluate the robustness and out-of-distribution (OOD) generalization of \alpharelic{} on a wide variety of datasets.
+We use ImageNetV2 \citep{recht2019imagenet} and ImageNet-C \citep{hendrycks2019benchmarking} to evaluate robustness, while ImageNet-R \citep{hendrycks2021many}, ImageNet-Sketch \citep{wang2019learning} and ObjectNet \citep{barbu2019objectnet} are used to evaluate OOD generalization.
+We evaluate \alpharelic{} representations pretrained on ImageNet on ResNet50 under linear protocol akin to Section \ref{sec:results:linear}, i.e.\ we train a linear classifier on top of the frozen representation using the labelled ImageNet training set; the test evaluation is performed zero-shot, i.e no training is done on the above datasets.
+From Table \ref{table.imagenet_v2_c}, we see that \alpharelic{} outperforms competing self-supervised models by a wide margin in terms of robustness on ImageNetV2 and ImageNet-C. Furthermore, \alpharelic{} also shows better robustness performance than the supervised baseline.
+In terms of OOD generalization, \alpharelic{} also learns representations that outperform competing self-supervised methods while being on par with supervised performance.
+For a detailed explanation of the datasets and a full breakdown of the results please see the appendix.